kalniei/wl-docs/docs/user/short-link.md

 Expected output - the Short Link Object with assigned id.

-When we recieve our Short Link Object with assigned id - we send a separate request for saving image:
+When we receive our Short Link Object with assigned id - we send a separate request for saving image:

 ```
 POST /v1/upload/shortener/${shortLinkId}/thumbnail